Someday (Disney song): Eternal version

 In the United Kingdom, all-female trio Eternal lent their vocals to a second version of "Someday".
-Produced by Simon Climie, it was first released through 1st Avenue Records on August 5, 1996, in the UK.
-English musician Eric Clapton plays guitar on this version, and the UK cassette single includes a rendition of the song performed by him.
+Produced by Simon Climie, it was first released on August 5, 1996, in the UK.
+English musician Eric Clapton played guitar for this version, and the UK cassette single includes a rendition of the song performed by him.
 In 1997, it appeared on Eternal's third studio album, Before the Rain.

 "Someday" became Eternal's eighth top-10 entry on the UK Singles Chart, where it peaked at number four; this made them the first female group to accumulate 10 consecutive top-20 hits in the UK.
-"Someday" also reached the top 30 in Australia and Ireland.
-As of 2019, it has sold 130,000 copies in the United Kingdom.
+At the time, it was the highest-charting song written for a Disney film in the UK.
+Worldwide, "Someday" entered the top 30 in Australia and Ireland.
+As of 2019, it has sold 130,000 copies in the UK.
 The band performed the song for the first time in over a decade for a one-off concert put together as part of the second season of the TV series The Big Reunion.